cosmicjs/docs/docs/guides/README.md

 </html>
 ```

-### 9. Run your app
+### 9. Start your app
-Now you can run command below in your IntelliJ Terminal to import all the Maven dependencies:
-then run below command to run the Spring Boot Application.
+Start your Spring Boot application by running the command below, and go to http://localhost:8080.
+Dance 🎉
 ```terminal
 mvn spring-boot:run
 ```

-### 10. Start your app
-Run your app, and go to http://localhost:8080.
-Dance 🎉

 ## .Net